Low Back Pain

 Sometimes called “wear and tear” arthritis, osteoarthritis is the most common chronic condition of the joints.

-A condition in which one bone in your back slides forward over the bone below it, most often occurring in the lower back.
+A condition in which a vertebra in your spine slides forward on the vertebra below it, most often occurring in the lower back.

 A tear in the disc between your vertebrae allows the soft, central portion to bulge out causing inflammation and compression.